 Should you pay for installation?

 Yes!
-It’s well worth the small extra expense to have a pro do this.
+Having a pro do this is well worth the small extra expense.
 While it’s not complicated, it is time-consuming.
 More important than that, running the wiring harness in most treadmills is tricky at best.

-If you run the wiring harness incorrectly or even slightly crimp one of the wires, your treadmill won’t work right, and you really won’t know why.
-Most service calls on new treadmills are on customer assembled units.
+If you run the wiring harness incorrectly or even slightly crimp one of the wires, your treadmill won’t work right, and you won’t know why.
+Most service calls on new treadmills are on customer-assembled units.

 I’m not affiliated with them, but Jez Industries is a great place to turn to for treadmill installation nationwide.
 No matter where you live in the US, they have pros in your area to take care of the job.
 You can get their contact info here.